nginxinc/nginx-gateway-fabric/docs/content/guides/integrating-cert-manager.md

     --set "extraArgs={--feature-gates=ExperimentalGatewayAPISupport=true}"
   ```

-### Step 2 – Create a ClusterIssuer
+### Create a ClusterIssuer

-Next we need to create a [ClusterIssuer](https://cert-manager.io/docs/concepts/issuer/), a Kubernetes resource that
-represents the certificate authority (CA) that will generate the signed certificates by honouring certificate signing
+Next we need to create a [ClusterIssuer](https://cert-manager.io/docs/concepts/issuer/), a Kubernetes resource that represents the certificate authority (CA) that will generate the signed certificates by honouring certificate signing requests.
-requests.

 We are using the ACME Issuer type, and Let's Encrypt as the CA server.
-In order for Let's Encypt to verify that we own
-the domain a certificate is being requested for, we must complete "challenges".
-This is to ensure clients are
-unable to request certificates for domains they do not own.
-We will configure the Issuer to use a HTTP01 challenge, and
-our Gateway resource that we will create in the next step as the solver.
-To read more about HTTP01 challenges, see
-[here](https://cert-manager.io/docs/configuration/acme/http01/).
-Use the following YAML definition to create the
-resource, but please note the `email` field must be updated to your own email address.
+In order for Let's Encypt to verify that we own the domain a certificate is being requested for, we must complete "challenges".
+This is to ensure clients are unable to request certificates for domains they do not own.
+We will configure the Issuer to use a HTTP01 challenge, and our Gateway resource that we will create in the next step as the solver.
+To read more about HTTP01 challenges, see the [cert-manager documentation](https://cert-manager.io/docs/configuration/acme/http01/).
+Use the following YAML definition to create the resource, but please note the `email` field must be updated to your own email address.

 ```yaml
 apiVersion: cert-manager.io/v1